 Your initial experience will usually be a recorded interview with an expert analyst, typically an investment manager with deep experience in your industry.
 Your name will be removed from the recording and transcript to provide you with anonymity (though there are often enough clues for a curious client to figure out who you are) and it will be made available to Steam’s clients.

 You usually won’t be paid for this initial call, though I do recommend that you ask for compensation.
-Stream will provide you with a shareable copy of your interview and free access to its content library of over 10,000 interview recordings and transcripts for six months.
+Stream will provide you with a shareable copy of your interview and free access to its content library of over 10,000 interview recordings and transcripts for three months.
 Clients who reviewed your interview may also connect with you via Stream for paid consulting calls, though it’s unclear how frequently this occurs.

 While Stream generally does not pay for initial analyst interviews, this is not the standard industry practice.
 Tegus offers similar transcript subscription products where you are paid for all consulting calls.
 Many traditional expert networks, such as Guidepoint Global Advisors, produce a limited number of analyst interviews, and generally pay 1.5 – 2.0X of your regular hourly rate for participating in these recordings